Frequently asked questions

 First time skiers:

-1. Walk five minutes to the bus stop next to the Karasawa chairlift.
+1. Walk four minutes to the bus stop next to the ski resort.

-2. Take the free Shuttle bus to the Nagasaka Gondola (five minute ride) then walk down past the gondola station.
+2. Take the free Shuttle bus to the Nagasaka Gondola (three minute ride) then walk down past the gondola station.

 3. Take the free snowmobile shuttle (seating for 6-7 people) to the ski school at the Hikage gondola (3 minute ride).
 The Ski School office is located in the large building opposite the kids park.

 Journey time: 20 minutes (allow more time for possible snow/bus/lift line delays).

 1. Walk four minutes to the ski resort.